 As a biology student at UC, you’ll work with skilled faculty members from a variety of backgrounds, all of whom hold a doctorate degree from an outstanding institution.
-You’ll benefit from their interest in biology and dedication to teaching as well as their diverse educational backgrounds and professional specializations.
+As a part of this post-secondary education certification, you’ll benefit from their interest in biology and dedication to teaching as well as their diverse educational backgrounds and professional specializations.

 Not only will you learn from and interact with a dynamic group of people, but you also will study in the state-of-the-art Correll Science Center, Cumberlands’ newest academic building.
 Laboratories and classrooms equipped with the latest media, audio and data transmission technology as well as study areas and a computer lab provide an outstanding learning environment.